anurag29kaushik/Rock-Paper-Scissors-/README.md

 # Rock-Paper-Scissors-
-I made this project using HTML, CSS and JAVASCRIPT
+A simple Rock Paper Scissors game built using HTML, CSS and JAVASCRIPT.